7 Enlightened Methods for Teaching Students with ADHD and LD

 1. Emotion and learning share a close relationship.

 Emotional reactions and negative behaviors may be coping mechanisms generated by frustration and fear of failure.
-Good teachers understand that many negative emotions and troubling behaviors go away when students feel competent.
+The best teacher understands that many negative emotions and troubling behaviors go away when students feel competent.
 A lot of children with ADHD or learning disabilities have had years of negative experience with reading, writing, or math.
 I call this the “cumulative toxicity of failure.”
 If kids do not fully understand why and how their condition has made learning difficult, they attribute failure to themselves — saying “I’m stupid,” “I stink at math,” or “I am not a writer!”

 Part of the teacher’s job is to make sure students have a good understanding of the condition that makes school difficult, and that they know how to work around or strengthen the skill deficit.
 In this teacher’s classroom, you’ll hear, “You and I know that this might be challenging for you.
 You also know that positive self-talk can help you get over these tough spots.
 What’s your brain telling you?
 If you’re getting an ‘I can’t’ message, practice what you’ve learned to turn it around.”